-Some people who drink water containing Trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increase risk of getting cancer.
-Treatment Technique (TT) -Based on %.of TOC removed during treatment process.
-Ratio must be greater than or
+2) Some people who drink water containing Trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increase risk of getting cancer.

-3) Treatment Technique (TT) -Based on %.of TOC removed during treatment process.
-Ratio must be greater than or equal to 1.00 or meet alternate compliance criteria.
+3) Treatment Technique (TT) -Based on % of TOC removed during treatment process.
+Ratio must be greater than or equal to